Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: Systematic Review of Robotic Hands and their Skill Repertoire

-\paragraph{Automatic filtering} We filtered the results from Google Scholar and IEEE Xplore using the following criteria: publication dates must be between 2019 and 2025, the article must have at least one citation, be at least four pages long, and be written in the English language.
+\paragraph{Automatic filtering} We filtered the results from Google Scholar and IEEE Xplore using the following criteria: publication dates must be between 2019 and 2025, the article must have at least one citation, be at least four pages long, and be written in English.
 All IEEE papers were removed from the initial set retrieved using Google Scholar to eliminate duplicates.
 All non-peer-reviewed articles published on arXiv were removed from our list.
-Finally, we filtered IEEE papers based on the keyword terms to ensure they contain one of these terms: (hand or gripper) and (manipulation or grasping or grip or skill).
+Finally, we filtered IEEE papers based on the keyword terms to ensure they contained one of the following terms: (hand or gripper) and (manipulation or grasping or grip or skill).

 \paragraph{Manual screening of records} In a manual screening step, we excluded papers not related to robotic or prosthetic hands or grippers based on the title, abstract, or text snippet.
 These often involve measurements of hand grip strength in humans or other topics in the medical field.
+Each record was screened by at least one author.

 \paragraph{Assessment of full-text articles} After automatic filtering and manual prescreening, we kept papers demonstrating skills with multi-fingered hands ($\geq 2$ fingers) beyond simple pinch grasps.
-We exclude papers with the following criteria. \begin{itemize} \item Virtual reality / augmented reality \item Gripper / hand design / development without demonstration of skills beyond flexion/extension of fingers \item Development of sensors or perception approaches without demonstration of skills beyond flexion/extension of fingers \item Non-anthropomorphic gripper designs, such as soft fingers or suction mechanisms \end{itemize}
+We excluded papers with the following criteria. \begin{itemize}[leftmargin=*,noitemsep,nolistsep] \item Virtual reality / augmented reality \item Gripper / hand design / development without demonstration of skills beyond flexion/extension of fingers \item Development of sensors or perception approaches without demonstration of skills beyond flexion/extension of fingers \item Non-anthropomorphic gripper designs, such as soft fingers or suction mechanisms \end{itemize} Each record was screened by one author.
+Articles that were difficult to classify were discussed among all authors.

-\subsubsection{Data collection process}
+\subsubsection{Data Collection Process}

-For each article, we extract the hand and its features, sensor setup, and skill categories that were presented or are trivially possible to implement with the hand shown in the article.
+For each article, we extracted the hand and its features, sensor setup, and skill categories that were presented or are trivially possible to implement with the hand shown in the article.
+Data were extracted by one author; ambiguous cases were discussed among all authors.